bonitasoft/bonita-doc/md/admin-application-process-list.md

 6. Click on _OK_

 The case is started as though the specified user had started it.
-For example, if a you start a case for user A and a subsequent task is to be done by the manager of the user, it is assigned to user A's manager, not to your manager.
+For example, if you start a case for user A and a subsequent task is to be done by the manager of the user, it is assigned to user A's manager, not to your manager.

 All of what follows belong to the [Live update feature](live-update.md) and are only available in for the Enterprise, Performance, and Efficiency editions.

 ## Edit the actor mapping
-You need to map more or less organization entities to an actor.
+You need to map organization entities to an actor.
 To do so:
 1. Go to _BPM_>_Processes_
 2. In the row of the process, click on the "View more details" icon
 3. Click on _Actors_ in the left menu.
 To add entities:
 4. Click the _+_ button in the user, group, role or membership column of the actor line.
-5. In the opened modal window, click on the dropdown list to select one or several actors.
+5. In the opened modal window, click on the dropdown list to select one or several entities.
 The list displays the first five elements, then a number is displayed representing the other selected entities.
 To remove entities:
 6. In the opened modal window, there is a list of the actors already mapped.
 Click on the _X_ button next to the actor, or click on _Remove all_.
 A list appears filled with the actors you are about to remove.
    You can **undo** a removal by clicking on the _X_ button next to the actor or by clicking _Enable all_